 Few individuals are more iconic or divisive than the brilliant soldier, military strategist, and tank commander, ‘Ol Blood and Guts himself, General George S. Patton.
 Renowned as one of the leading individuals in the Allies victory against Axis forces during World War II, Patton was a force to be reckoned with and this film brilliantly portrays a man who was one part insane and two parts genius.

-The leadership lessons to be learned from this movie are innumerable and Patton’s larger than life portrayal is not easily forgotten.
+Easily one of the most underrated movies for guys, the leadership lessons to be learned from here are innumerable and Patton’s larger than life portrayal is not easily forgotten.
 Pay attention to his confidence, boldness and ability to handle adversity in the face of fear.

 Nobody asks to be a hero, it just sometimes turns out that way., Eversmann, Black Hawk Down